 Convert Valuation Using a Premium Recovery Period or Payback Period

-There are numerous methods for valuating convertibles, but 2 common methods include the cash-flow payback period and the dollar-for-dollar payback period.
+There are several methods for valuating convertibles, but 2 common methods are the cash-flow payback period and the dollar-for-dollar payback period.
 The premium recovery period or payback period is the amount of time it would take for the bond to earn the conversion premium plus all stock dividends over the period.
 In other words, what is the opportunity cost of buying the convert over the stock?

 The cash-flow payback period is the time it would take for the convertible to earn interest equal to the conversion premium plus the stock dividends if the number of shares specified in the conversion ratio was purchased instead of the convert.

-The dollar-for-dollar payback period is similar to the cash-flow payback period except that the number of shares purchased is the number of shares that could be bought at the convert's price.
+The dollar-for-dollar payback period is like the cash-flow payback period except that the number of shares purchased is the number of shares purchasable at the convert's price.

 Current Yield – Dividend Yield

 When the price of the stock is below conversion parity, then the bond price will generally fluctuate with interest rates, just like any other bond.
-However, when the stock price is greater than conversion parity, then the bond price will increase in direct proportion to the stock price times the conversion ratio.
+However, when the stock price exceeds conversion parity, then the bond price will increase in direct proportion to the stock price times the conversion ratio.

 If the bond price is selling for less than parity, then this creates an arbitrage opportunity, which is the buying and selling of the same or derived securities to profit from a price discrepancy among the different securities.
 In this case, if the bond is selling for less than the stock price × conversion factor, then an arbitrageur can make money immediately by selling the stock short, and buying the bond.
 The stock is sold short because the conversion takes time, and if the arbitrageur waited, the price of the stock might decline.
 Then the arbitrageur simply converts the bond into shares of stock to cover the short.
 Arbitrage creates demand for the bond, thereby increasing its price, and selling short the stock decreases its price, which maintains conversion parity.